Jamal Khashoggi: U.S. response

 Immediately following the assassination, politicians were divided as to which, if any, economic or other sanctions should be applied to Saudi Arabia.

 Six weeks after the assassination, the CIA leaked its conclusion that Crown Prince bin Salman had ordered the assassination.
-From then on the U.S. Congress tried without success to force the Trump administration to reveal the U.S. intelligence community's findings.
+From then on, the U.S. Congress tried without success to force the Trump administration to reveal the U.S. intelligence community's findings.

-On 20 November 2018, U.S. President Donald Trump rejected the CIA's conclusion that crown prince bin Salman had ordered the killing.
+On 20 November 2018, U.S. President Donald Trump rejected the CIA's conclusion that Crown Prince bin Salman had ordered the killing.
 He issued a statement saying "it could very well be that the Crown Prince had knowledge of this tragic event – maybe he did and maybe he didn't" and that "In any case, our relationship is with the Kingdom of Saudi Arabia."
 Two days later, Trump denied that the CIA had even reached a conclusion.
 His statements were criticized by Congressional representatives from both parties, who promised to investigate the matter.
 Adam Schiff, the top Democrat on the House Intelligence Committee, who was briefed by the CIA on the agency assessment, accused President Trump of lying about the CIA findings.

 On 13 December, in opposition to the Trump administration's position, the United States Senate unanimously passed a resolution that held bin Salman personally responsible for the death of Khashoggi.
 On the same day, the Senate voted 56–41 to pass legislation to end U.S. military aid for the Saudi Arabian-led intervention in Yemen, a vote attributable to senators' desires to punish Saudi Arabia for the Khashoggi murder and for the humanitarian crisis in Yemen, including a famine and human rights violations.
 This was the first-ever invocation of the War Powers Act by the Senate.
 The U.S. House of Representatives narrowly blocked consideration of any War Powers Resolution restricting U.S. actions relating to Yemen for the rest of the year.

 In June 2019, when President Trump and Secretary of State Mike Pompeo met with bin Salman to discuss military matters, they did not bring up the subject of Khashoggi's assassination.
 A week later, at the 2019 G20 Osaka summit, during a group photo of international leaders, Trump shook bin Salman's hand.
 Pompeo reiterated his efforts to minimize Saudi responsibility in the killing in a book released in January 2023, Never Give an Inch: Fighting for the America I Love, when he returned to his theme that the gruesome death was of little consequence; that the victim was only an "activist."
-He further described Khashoggi as being, "cozy with the terrorist-supporting the Muslim Brotherhood."
+He further described Khashoggi as being, "cozy with the terrorist-supporting Muslim Brotherhood."